 Martha Anker holds a M.A. in mathematics from the University of Michigan.
 She is retired after 25 years with the World Health Organization (WHO) where she was an epidemiologist and statistician.
 After retirement from WHO, she taught in the School of Public Health and Health Sciences in the University of Massachusetts (Amherst).

 The Anker Research Institute has built a global network of researchers from around the world that are trained in the Anker Methodology and author benchmark estimates in their areas of the globe as well as assisting and advising on various work conducted by the GLWC.
-Currently the GLWC has conducted 3 trainings in China, Turkey, and Costa Rica, for over 25 researchers to build this researcher base before publishing the Living Wages Around the World: Manual for Measurement, and has trained an additional two researchers using the manual after publication.

 The GLWC Action Network